Omar-Gonzalez/electron-project/README.md

+## Electron-React-Redux Template

+This is a modified Create React App project I configured to use with Electron, Typescript, and Fluent UI.
+Should work out of the box after:
+### `npm install`

+It already has contextBridge configured for safe use of IPC events, to run electron just:

+### `npm run dev`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
 ## Available Scripts

 In the project directory, you can run: